Toytiny/RaFlow/README.md

 ## Running

-### a. running on our inhouse data (demo)
+### a.
+Inhouse data

 The main experiments are conducted on our inhouse dataset.
-The trained model can be found at `./checkpoints/raflow_pretrain/models`.
+The trained model can be found at `./checkpoints/raflow/models`.
 Besides, we also provide a few testing, training and valiation data under `./demo_data/` for users to run.

 For evaluation on inhouse test data, please run

 ```
-python main.py --eval --vis --dataset_path ./demo_data/ --exp_name raflow_pretrain
+python main.py --eval --vis --dataset_path ./demo_data/ --exp_name raflow
 ```

-The results visualization at bird's eye view (BEV) will be saved under `./checkpoints/raflow_pretrain/test_vis_2d/`.
+The results visualization at bird's eye view (BEV) will be saved under `./checkpoints/raflow/test_vis_2d/`.

 For training new model, please run